By Joan Torres 41 Comments Last updated on September 27, 2024

 This is the most up-to-date Somaliland travel blog available on the internet but also, don’t forget to read my tips for traveling to Eritrea

-Moreover, IATI is one of the few insurance providers that gives coverage for traveling to Somaliland.
+IATI Insurance is one of the very few that covers travel in Somaliland.

 The first thing you need to know is that, despite being legally bound to Somalia, Somaliland acts like an independent country, so different immigration rules apply, similar to what happens with Iraq and Iraqi Kurdistan (read my travel guide to Iraqi Kurdistan).